paulojraposo/FlowMaps/README.md

 <img src="figures/qmlloadscreencap.png"><br>

+## Usage and Citation

+If you make maps with this, I'd love to hear about it (pauloj.raposo@outlook.com).
+If you're using this in an academic setting, please cite the presentation where it was first published:

+<a href="https://www.youtube.com/watch?v=6rPWODqNpvg" target="_block">Raposo, P. (2017).
+Open-Source Flow Maps with Cubic Splines.
+Presented at the North American Cartographic Information Society (NACIS) Annual Meeting, Montreal, Canada.</a>

 For more along these lines (get it?), see Anita Graser's excellent blog, <a href="https://anitagraser.com" target="_blank">https://anitagraser.com</a>, where she's frequently discussed flow maps and how to make them in QGIS.

-Thanks for your interest, and I hope the script is useful and fun to use for you!
+Other stuff by me can be found on <a href="https://paulojraposo.github.io" target="_blank">my website</a>.

+Thanks for your interest!